User Guide

 Export Meetings : exportm

-Exports the meetings at the specified INDEX
+Exports the meetings at the specified INDEX’s and between start and end dates.

 - If only

-, inclusive, will be exported - If only
+MEETING_EXPORT_START_DATEprovided, meetings afterMEETING_EXPORT_START_DATE, inclusive, will be exported - If only

-, inclusive, will be exported - If both are provided, meetings between the two dates, inclusive, will be exported
+MEETING_EXPORT_END_DATEis provided, meetings afterMEETING_EXPORT_END_DATE, inclusive, will be exported - If both are provided, meetings between the two dates, inclusive, will be exported

 - Regardless of the above, meetings at provided INDEXes will be provided